 - The Cohen and Henes Scholarship Fund in Judaic Studies

-- The Sylvia and Leo Dashefsky Prize Endowment Fund
+- The Sylvia and Leo Dashefsky Prize and Endowment Fund

 - The Frances and Irving Seliger Memorial Endowment Fund